 With half of all wildlife lost since 1970, conservation should be at the forefront in the minds of the general public.
 This is unlikely to happen until producers of primetime TV shows like ‘I’m A Celebrity’ use their hugely influential platform to educate us about, not demean nature.
 It’s the abused animals that should be taken out of this show, not the D-list celebrities.

-Deborah Higgins is a Marine Biology student at Edith Cowan University, Western Australia and can be contacted at @Oceanwarrior on Twitter or Sea No Plastic on Facebook.
+Deborah Higgins is a Marine Biology student at Edith Cowan University, Western Australia.
+You can follow Deborah at @Oceanwarrior on Twitter or Sea No Plastic on Facebook.